anjaltelang/katacoda-scenarios/testapt/step1.md

 Generate a kubeconfig for the current cluster.
 Use --static-token to include a token which should allow you to authenticate as the user that you created previously.

-**Copy paste the text in quotes below into the terminal** **Note**: I have broken the command down into two parts but it is a **Single** command.
-Copy the first part and add the second part right after the '\'.
+**Copy paste the text in quotes below into the terminal**

+**Note**: I have broken the command down into two parts but it is a **Single** command.
+Copy the first part and add the second part right after the end of the first before entering command '\'.

-  'pinniped get kubeconfig \
+`pinniped get kubeconfig \
   --static-token "pinny-the-seal:password123" \
   --concierge-authenticator-type webhook \
-  --concierge-authenticator-name local-user-authenticator \'
+  --concierge-authenticator-name local-user-authenticator \`

-  '> /tmp/pinniped-kubeconfig'
+  ` > /tmp/pinniped-kubeconfig`

 ##STEP 11